Antonio de Nebrija: Biography

 In 1492 Nebrija also published the Diccionario latino-español (Latin-Spanish Dictionary).
 It was not the first Latin-Spanish dictionary (Alfonso de Palencia published one in 1490) but it would become hugely influential, in part because a few years later he reversed the order and published his Vocabulario español-latino (Spanish-Latin Vocabulary) in 1495.
 For the next century, the Spanish-Latin vocabulary continued to evolve with new words and translations.
 It also served as the basis for other authors developing non-Latin translating dictionaries including Spanish-Arabic (1505), Spanish-Nahuatl (1547) and Spanish-Tagalog (1613).

 After publishing his dictionaries Nebrija turned his attention to biblical scholarship.
 He wanted to improve the text and interpretation of the Bible by using the same critical analysis that Italian humanists had applied to classical literature.
 Around 1504 he fell under the suspicion of Diego de Deza, the Grand Inquisitor of Spain, who confiscated and destroyed his work.
 In 1507 Cardinal Jiménez de Cisneros succeeded Deza as inquisitor general.
 Cisneros allowed Nebrija to resume his biblical studies and he eventually published a series of works that used the techniques of humanist scholarship to address problems of biblical translation and interpretation.
 Nebrija served briefly on the editorial committee assembled by Jiménez to prepare the Complutensian Polyglot Bible.
 He clashed with the more conservative editors, who resisted his humanist approach to translating the Bible.
 Jiménez supported the conservative viewpoint and Nebrija's input was largely ignored when the finished work was published in 1517.

 Nebrija wrote or translated a large number of other works on a variety of subjects, including theology, law, archaeology, pedagogy, and commentaries on Sedulius and Persius.

 Nebrija died on 5 July 1522 in Alcalá de Henares, Spain.
-His possible grandson Antonio de Lebrija was conquistador in Colombia and treasurer of the Spanish conquest of the Muisca expedition.
+His possible grandson Antonio de Lebrija was a conquistador in Colombia and the treasurer of the Spanish conquest of the Muisca expedition.